Protracted social conflict: Causes and preconditions

 The causes of protracted social conflicts are diverse and numerous.
 However, there are often common themes: disputes over land, entrenched racial or ethnic tension, political marginalization of certain groups, and prolonged structural inequality are all examples.
 Since Azar's original work on protracted social conflict, other scholars have developed and continue to contribute to our understanding of its causes and preconditions.

 Conflicts tend to be intractable if the adversaries have incompatible goals.
 This may involve fights over items that cannot be divided, shared, compromised, or substituted.
 A conflict may be protracted even if, for example, a contested piece of land could theoretically be divided.
 The dynamics of a conflict may involve a repeated action–reaction sequence leading to escalation of violence as well as increased military mobilization and enlargement of the conflict by involving neighbor territories and external support (proxy war).
 Leaders of the conflicting adversaries may become entrapped by their own rhetoric and propaganda so that they are continuing the conflict in order to save face and to stay in office.

 Asymmetric conflicts are often protracted because of unequal negotiating power.
-A negotiated peace agreement is unlikely to be satisfactory to a weak part with weak negotiating power.
+A negotiated peace agreement is unlikely to be satisfactory to a weak party with weak negotiating power.
 The conflict is likely to flare up again as long as the grievances of the weak party are not addressed in a satisfactory way.